Sampling and Reconstructing Angular Domains with Uniform Arrays: Numerical Experiments

-Even if the \gls{CRLB}~\eqref{eq:CRLB} is only an approximation of the lower bound on performance of fully digital systems, we can note how \gls{SARA} approach \gls{CRLB} curves at high \gls{SNR}, exhibiting a linear behavior with $\sigma_n^{-1}$.
-This is a further validation point for \gls{SARA}, that allows to achieve the same \gls{LAD} \gls{RMSE} of the \gls{CRLB}, as if digital beamforming were possible.
-However, this behavior starts to decline at extremely low \gls{RMSE}, due to the sampling errors in the up-sampled \gls{LAD} reconstruction with 256 points, instead of using an ideally continuous function.
+Among the sampling and reconstruction algorithms, \gls{SARA} outperforms both CUBIC and ``\gls{SARA} - Red''.
+The latter is clearly suboptimal and will not be further evaluated.
+It exhibits a noise floor and is unable to capture the true characteristic of the \gls{LAD} response in its reconstruction.
+Even if the \gls{CRLB}~\eqref{eq:CRLB} is only an approximation of the lower bound on the performance of fully digital systems, we can note how \gls{SARA} approaches \gls{CRLB} curves at high \gls{SNR}, exhibiting a linear behavior with $\sigma_n^{-1}$.
+This is a further validation point for \gls{SARA}, which allows to achieve the same \gls{LAD} \gls{RMSE} of the \gls{CRLB}, as if digital beamforming were possible.
+However, this behavior starts to decline at extremely low \gls{RMSE}, due to \gls{LAD} quantization errors present in the up-sampled reconstruction with 512 points, instead of an ideal continuous function.

+{As a super-resolution method, MUSIC can deliver similar performance as \gls{SARA} at low \gls{SNR} and approach the \gls{CRLB} at high \gls{SNR}}.
+We can notice similar behavior with $N=16$ and $N=128$, where having more antennas simply allows to reduce the \gls{RMSE}.
+From the discussion of this paragraph, in what follows, we choose CUBIC and MUSIC as our most interesting baselines.
+The first compares \gls{SARA} against another reconstruction algorithm, the latter against a super-resolution method.